 Due to Mursi tribe’s distinctive practises and aesthetic, they have gained popularity among tourists.
 However, the increase in tourists occasionally results in exploitation, cultural misunderstandings, and disputes.
 Tourists have occasionally described feeling frightened or encountering hostile behaviour which expounds why is the Mursi tribe dangerous.

 The trip to the Mursi is challenging.
 You fly to Addis Ababa first and take another local flight to two remote villages in the south where the journey begins.
 You then have a six to eight-hour drive to the deep interior where the Mursi people live.
+It’s a treacherous drive because roads are in a very poor state especially during or immediately after a rainy season.

 Why Do Mursi Drink Blood?

 Fresh cow and goat blood trigger questions about why is the Mursi tribe dangerous.
 But, it is a part of their diet; blood and milk and sorghum porridge.
-Consuming cow blood gives them the energy to look for pasture or for warriors heading out for war.
+Consuming cow blood gives them the energy to look for pasture or warriors heading out for war.
 It gives them strength and stamina during fights.

 In addition, to serving as a nutritional source, blood has a spiritual significance.
 This tribe relates blood to vitality, procreation, and the health of its society.
 Further, blood drinking is associated with tribal rites of passage, ceremonies, and rituals.
 Many of the tribe’s members regard it as an essential component of their customs and a part of their cultural identity.